 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Treaties as Law of the Land: The Supremacy Clause and the Judicial Enforcement of Treaties" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 979.
+979.